jeremyfelt/shortnotes/readme.txt

 ## Description

-Shortnotes adds a custom post type, **Notes**, intended for use when publishing short pieces of content, similar to that found on Twitter, Instagram, and other social networks.
+Shortnotes adds a custom post type, **Notes**, used to publish short pieces of content on your website, similar to social networks like Mastodon, Twitter, or Instagram.

 ### No titles